UNIVERSITY OF WISCONSIN River Falls

 If you major in STEM (Ag Engineering, Animal Science, Biology, Biomedical and Health Science, Biotechnology, Chemistry, Computer and Information Systems, Computer Science, Conservation, Crop and Soil Science, Dairy Science, Data Science, Environmental Science, Food Science and Technology, Geology, Horticulture, Mathematics, Neuroscience, Physics, Science and Math Education) you are eligible for this program.

-The application will be available on BP Logic.
-The link will be coming soon.
+The application is available here.
 Most of the application is questions to get to know the applicant.
 One question will ask the applicant to write a short essay (1-2 paragraphs) on the following question: “During this program, you will meet regularly with a peer mentor to discuss academic topics.
 What academic topics do you hope to learn about to help you reach your college goals?
 How will these topics address any challenges you see as a STEM major?”
 We ask this because this program is designed to help you meet your personal goals!

 Upon acceptance into the program, scholars will be assigned a peer tutor/mentor, a faculty mentor and they receive up to $550 per semester.
 Students are admitted to the program at the beginning of Spring term during their first year and are eligible to continue in the program through the end of Fall term their third year for a maximum of $2,200.